MicrosoftDocs/power-automate-docs/articles/common-data-model-approve.md

   - flowmaker
   - enduser
 ---
-# Build an approval loop by using Power Automate and Microsoft Common Data Service
+# Build an approval loop by using Power Automate and Common Data Service

 Common Data Service can give you a way to build flows that have information stored in a database independent of a flow.
 The best example of this is with approvals.
 If you store the status of the approval in an entity, your flow can work on top of it.